 In most cases, a bone graft is necessary in case of the replacement of the upper molars with implants.
-The upper molars are so close to the sinuses that their roots may reach it, so the implants would protrude the bone.
+The upper molars are so close to the sinuses that their roots may reach it, so the implants would protrude from the bone.
 If this is the case, the dental surgeon performs a so-called sinus lift before filling the bone with bone substitute.
-When an open sinus lift is performed, the specialist inserts the bone graft material through the patient’s jaw bone, while in case of a closed sinus lift, the intervention is carried out from the area of the missing tooth.
+When an open sinus lift is performed, the specialist inserts the bone graft material through the patient’s jaw bone, while in the case of a closed sinus lift, the intervention is carried out from the area of the missing tooth.

 Vertical/horizontal bone grafting means the increasing/extending of the jaw bone by bone-spreading.
 During the intervention, the specialist inserts the bone graft material into the socket of the open jaw bone.